STH-fifi/MachineLearning/README.md

+# Machine Learning

-#This is a repo for Practices on Machine Learning.
+This is a repo for Practices on Machine Learning.
+It is divided into several parts as follows.

+## Data Analysis

+## Data Mining

+## Algorithm